johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.1 Aircraft Preflight, Taxiing, and Post-flight Procedures.md

 2.5 hours ground, 0.5 hour flight (optional)

 ### Lesson Elements
-1. Onboarding paperwork (new student info, dispatch procedure, aircraft selection and scheduling, TSA)
+1. Onboarding paperwork (new student info/folder, dispatch procedure, aircraft selection and scheduling, TSA)
+2. Syllabus overview
-2. Preflight
+3. Preflight
 	1. Walk-around inspection, use of checklists
 	2. Airworthiness (who determines, who is responsible for)
 		1. Who is responsible for maintaining aircraft in airworthy condition?
 Owner or Operator - [[FAR 91.403]]